raphajaner/ServerMonitoringDiscordBot/README.md

 If your questions has not been asked, just create a new issue.
 Please provide a detailed description, this makes it easier to answer your question.

-As this repository is no longer further developed by us, there is no policy on how you can contribute improvements to this repository.
-If you want to improve this repository, just raise an issue and we can discuss how this can be done.

 ## License
 [GNU General Public License v3.0 only" (GPL-3.0)](LICENSE.txt) © [raphajaner](https://github.com/raphajaner)